Skip to main content

 sudo reploy uninstall --from /opt/example

-If the target directory was deleted manually, uninstall by service name:
+On Linux, if the target directory was deleted manually, uninstall by service name:

 sudo reploy uninstall --service-name example